opendocsg/slw-judgments-backfill/2014_SGHC_200/report.md

 **The court’s reasons**

 14     The DJ treated the $303,065 as being part of matrimonial assets because the Wife failed to establish that the money was part of a $400,000 inheritance from her father.
-Relying on _O’Connor Rosamund Monica v Potter Derek John_ [2011] 3 SLR 294 at [18], the DJ was of the view that the burden was on the Wife to establish this and she failed to do so.
+Relying on _O’Connor Rosamund Monica v Potter Derek John_ <span class="citation">[2011] 3 SLR 294</span> at [18], the DJ was of the view that the burden was on the Wife to establish this and she failed to do so.
 The Wife had also refused to disclose various bank statements which she had been ordered to disclose.
 For example, the Wife refused to disclose bank statements of the Joint Bank Accounts claiming that the money belonged to her mother and that her mother considered the information confidential.
 She did so even though the court had already ordered the Wife to disclose the documents.

 15     The DJ also noted that the Wife’s explanation about the inheritance was not consistent.
 The